IBM PS/2 Model 70: 486/25 Power Platform

 In June 1989, IBM announced the 486/25 Power Platform.
 This was an upgrade package for the Model 70 386-A21 (see § Specifications for more details on the submodel) comprising a 25-MHz Intel 486 microprocessor on a CPU daughtercard (called a complex, in IBM parlance).
 This card plugs into a dedicated slot on the motherboard (a planar, in IBM parlance), replacing the 25-MHz 386 processor complex that the Model 70 386-A21 originally shipped with.
 This allows the Model 70 386 to run twice as fast as 386 machines clocked at 33 MHz, on top of giving the Model 70 386 the built-in floating point unit inherent to the i486.
-The 486/25 Power Platform was the first commercially available product to use the 486 processor, announced just two months after Intel publicly released the 486 processor and first shipping in early October 1989.
+The 486/25 Power Platform was designed by a group of engineers led by David Bradley, one of the engineers of the original IBM PC.
+It was the first commercially available product to use the 486 processor, announced just two months after Intel publicly released the 486 processor and first shipping in early October 1989.
 Less than a month later, however, a calculation bug was discovered in early batches of the 486 processor.
 While the bug was relatively minor and rarely encountered in real-world applications, IBM halted further shipments of the 486/25 Power Platform until December 1989, after Intel had corrected the bug in further batches of 486 processors.
 In the interim, Apricot Computers released the VX FT, the world's first pre-built 486 computer, in early December 1989.
 (Note: The first units of the VX FX were shipped in the first week of December 1989.)
 Like the Model 70 386, the VX FT featured the Micro Channel architecture.

 On December 19, 1989, IBM introduced the PS/2 Model 70 486, their first prebuilt computer system with the 486 processor.
 In essence, the Model 70 486 is identical to the Model 70 386, only with the 486/25 Power Platform preinstalled and with a different badge on the front of the case.
 Select units of the Model 70 486 were shipped to enterprises in the third week of December 1989, while volume shipment was slated for mid-January 1990.